Louisiana State University Tiger Marching Band: "Pregame Salute"/"Touchdown for LSU"

-"Pregame Salute"/"Touchdown for LSU" is often incorrectly considered by fans to be the school's official fight song.
+"Pregame Salute"/"Touchdown for LSU" is often incorrectly considered by fans as the school's official fight song.
 The opening chords and melodies of the "Pregame Salute" were derived from "Tiger Rag," a popular jazz tune from 1917, while "Touchdown for LSU," which directly follows the "Pregame Salute" both on the field and in the stands, was written in part by Huey P. Long.
-This song is played most notably during pregame, during the march down Victory Hill, and at the beginning of the fourth quarter of each football game.
+This song is played most notably during pregame, the march down Victory Hill, and at the beginning of the fourth quarter of each football game.

 "Hey, Fightin’ Tigers"

-"Hey, Fightin’ Tigers" was adopted as a school song in the 1960s by then director of bands Thomas Tyra.
+"Hey, Fightin’ Tigers" was adopted as a school song in the 1960s by then-director of bands Thomas Tyra.
 Originally titled "Hey, Look Me Over" and written by Cy Coleman for the musical Wildcat, starring Lucille Ball, a version of the song with its new lyrics by Carolyn Leigh, who wrote the original lyrics of "Hey Look Me Over", after the athletic department purchased the rights to use the song.
-The band plays this song often in the stands and on occasion will play it to conclude a halftime performance while spelling out "LSU" or "Tigers."
-The song itself consists of an introduction, a repeated verse (with lyrics), a drum break during which the band and crowd both shout "T-I-G-E-R-S," and a jazz version of the original tune with various opportunities for the crowd to shout out "LSU."
+The band plays this song often in the stands and sometimes to conclude a halftime performance while spelling out "LSU" or "Tigers."
+The song consists of an introduction, a repeated verse (with lyrics), a drum break during which the band and crowd both shout "T-I-G-E-R-S," and a jazz version of the original tune with various opportunities for the crowd to shout out "LSU."
 Typically, the full ensemble plays the verse once and then sings the second time while the percussion, tubas, and piccolos play.

 The Bengal Brass Basketball Band which plays at all basketball games also plays "Hey Fightin' Tigers" with different lyrics.

 "Tiger Rag"

 "Tiger Rag" was first made popular by the Original Dixieland Jazz Band in 1917.
-It has been adopted by a number of schools who, like LSU, claim a tiger as a mascot.
+It was adopted by several schools that had a tiger as their mascot.
 LSU started using the song in 1926, making them the first school to use the melody.
 It was brought to the university by the serving band director Joseph Hemingway.
 It has been said that years later, Clemson's band director was in Baton Rouge one 1942 Saturday night, and brought it back to South Carolina as his prized possession.
 The "Hold that Tiger" portion of the song (which musically consists of one pitch played three times followed by a second pitch, up a major third, played once) is the most recognizable portion of the song for LSU fans, as it is incorporated (at different tempos) into both the "Pregame Salute" and the "First Down Cheer."
 Upon the scoring of a touchdown, the band plays the "Hold that Tiger" portion of the song, which concludes with a "T-I-G-E-R-S" cheer from the crowd.